Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Enhancement Solutions

-However, as shown in Fig.~\ref{alicepic}, eavesdroppers may be able to penetrate the main-lobe direction anywhere between the satellite and the Earth.
-In this scenario, the aforementioned secure techniques no longer work, as their beams are only angle-dependent.
-The Frequency Diverse Array (FDA)\cite{FDAattennaXIdian} can be employed to address this problem.
 The authors of \cite{FDAattenna} introduced a Linear Frequency Diverse Array (LFDA) that can generate a beam pattern depending on both the angle and the distance by linearly shifting the carrier frequencies across different antennas.
-However, the distance and direction of the beam pattern generated are coupled, hence it may still be possible for the eavesdropper to incept the message of the legitimate user at certain positions.
-Recently, the Radom Frequency Diverse Array (RFDA) concept was conceived \cite{ShuFeng}, whose array elements were randomly assigned different frequencies for decoupling the correlation between direction and distance.
-Nevertheless, there are several drawbacks of the RFDA.
-Due to the randomness in the frequency of each array element, the implementation complexity of the terminal is increased.
-Although a FDA is capable of providing additional security in the distance dimension, its beam pattern is time-variant, which limits its field of application \cite{wenqin2018}.
+However, the length and direction of the beam pattern generated are coupled.
+Hence it may still be possible for the eavesdropper to intercept the message of the legitimate user at certain positions.
+To tackle this problem, several kinds of non-Linear frequency offset schemes, including logarithmic offset, exponential offset, and random offset, are proposed for decoupling distance and direction of the beam pattern \cite{RFDA1, RFDA2, ShuFeng}.
+Fig.~\ref{beampattern} shows the beam pattern of PA, LFDA, and logarithmic FDA.
+Explicitly, recall from Fig.~\ref{beampattern} that the peak position of the PA is independent of distance.
+While the peak position of the LFDA and the logarithmic FDA is related to both the direction and the distance.
+Between them, the peak positions of LFDA are distributed as an `S' shape due to the coupling of distance and direction.
+Its beam is periodic, and the period is determined by the frequency offset $\Delta f$.
+But the logarithmic FDA can form a spot beam owing to its enabling distance and angle decoupling.
+Both of their detailed derivations are contained in \cite{FDAattenna, RFDA1}.
+Although the FDA is capable of providing additional security in the distance dimension, its beam pattern is time-variant, which limits its field of application \cite{wenqin2018}.

-Relay cooperation constitutes a potential solution to the above problems \cite{multrelayTWC,HZIS}.
-Each relay could send its downlink traffic information in the desired direction and AN in other directions to meddle with the eavesdropper's signal reception \cite{multrelay}.
-Additionally, relay cooperation also supports secure non-line-of-sight transmissions.
-However, the topology changes frequently due to the high mobility of LEO SCSs.
-Hence both the location and power of each node should be optimized for maximizing security performance.

-Additionally, the NOMA-based TPC scheme is capable of improving the security, regardless of the specific location of E. Explicitly, recall from Fig.~\ref{Tradeoffeavedropping} that S can deliver both the legitimate signal as well as the interference used for confusing E, because similar to the concept of power-domain NOMA, the specifically conditioned interference may be superimposed on the legitimate signal.
-Successive interference cancellation (SIC) may be invoked by D for first detecting the higher-power specifically conditioned interference designed for confusing E, which then leaves the clean desired signal behind.

-However, there is a trade-off between the power assigned to the specifically conditioned interference designed for confusing E and the secrecy capacity improvement attainted.
-The maximum transmit power at S is written as $P$, while $P_{s}$ given by $0<P_{s}<P$ indicates the transmit power of the legitimate signal.
-Both the small-scale fading and the path loss are incorporated into the ordered channel gain.
-Based on the aforementioned assumptions, the instantaneous SNR of E and D can be written as